 If you wait too long and allow the deadline in your case to pass, a court may dismiss your lawsuit.
 You may lose your opportunity to compel compensation from the at-fault party, even if you have strong evidence of their negligence.

 While these time constraints are valid in most cases, there are special circumstances that can dramatically shorten the amount of time you have to file a lawsuit.
-By hiring an experienced attorney, you can ensure that you file on time and don’t miss out on your chance to recover vital compensation.
+By hiring an experienced New York personal injury lawyer, you can ensure that you file on time and don’t miss out on your chance to recover vital compensation.

 Understanding the Personal Injury Lawsuit Process